jmettraux/5town/out/creatures/Dragon_Gold_Wyrmling.md

 **Skills** Stab 2, Notice 2, Sneak 1

-**Move** 30 ft., fly 60 ft., swim 30 ft.
+**Move** 30ft_9m_6sq, fly 60ft_18m_12sq, swim 30ft_9m_6sq

 **Morale** 10

 ## Attacks

-***Bite.*** +4 (Stab 2 STR +2), reach 5 ft., one target.
+***Bite.*** +4 (Stab 2 STR +2), reach 5ft_1.5m_1sq, one target.
 Hit: 1d10+2 piercing damage.

 ***Breath Weapons (Recharge 5-6).*** The dragon uses one of the following breath weapons.

-***Fire Breath..*** The dragon exhales fire in a 15-foot cone.
+***Fire Breath..*** The dragon exhales fire in a 15ft_4.5m_3sq cone.
 Each creature in that area must make a DC 13 Dexterity saving throw, taking 22 (4d10) fire damage on a failed save, or half as much damage on a successful one.

-***Weakening Breath..*** The dragon exhales gas in a 15-foot cone.
+***Weakening Breath..*** The dragon exhales gas in a 15ft_4.5m_3sq cone.
 Each creature in that area must succeed on a DC 13 Strength saving throw or have disadvantage on Strength-based attack rolls, Strength checks, and Strength saving throws for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.